nebulr-group/nblocks-react/README.md

 ## Keeping the GraphQL interface in-sync nblocks-nestjs

-The project expect to keep the GraphQL interface in sync with `nblocks-nestjs` project.
+The project expect to keep the GraphQL schema in sync with `nblocks-nestjs` project.

 If the `generated/schema.gql` file has changed in `nblocks-nestjs`, copy the content and paste it into `schema.gql` in this project and run `yarn generate` to update the typings.